-Yong Jin Kim, Korea, is co-founder and editor-in-chief of the Korea Center for Investigative Journalism (KCIJ), the first nonprofit online investigative reporting organization in South Korea.
+Yong Jin Kim, Korea, is editor-in-chief and CEO of the Korea Center for Investigative Journalism (KCIJ), the first nonprofit online investigative reporting organization in South Korea.

 He started his career as a journalist in 1987 at Korean Broadcasting System (KBS), a public broadcasting corporation.
-He mostly covered police, courts, labor and media.
-He exposed that the national spy agency had helped big corporations block people who had experience in labor unions from getting work by doing illegal surveillance and establishing a huge blacklist.
+He mostly covered criminal justice, human rights, media and foreign affairs.
+He exposed that the Korean spy agency NIS helped big corporations block people involved in trade unions from getting jobs by doing illegal surveillance and establishing a huge blacklist.

 In 2013, He quit KBS frustrated by the constant need to fight the muzzles put on investigative journalism in the mainstream media under the conservative government.
 He then established KCIJ.
 KCIJ/Newstapa has so far received about 50 major journalism awards under his leadership.
 He is the author of They know, but we don’t, a best seller based on the cables of the U.S. Embassy in Seoul that were first exposed by Wikileaks.
 He also teaches investigative reporting at the Graduate School of Journalism at Semyung University.